tj-sullivan/dissertation/analyses_basic.md

 ## Covariates

-For now, let’s keep things simple and not include these correlations in the main dissertation document.
+For now, let's keep things simple and not include these correlations in the main dissertation document.
 However, they are important to know for contextualizing results.
-Let’s have a quick look at this, using the `correlation` package from `easystats`.
+Let's have a quick look at this, using the `correlation` package from `easystats`.

-First, let’s look at covariates on negative affect - this is a “quick & dirty” method, ignore the significance tests b/c they are inaccurate due to couple nesting.
+First, let's look at covariates on negative affect - this is a "quick & dirty" method, ignore the significance tests b/c they are inaccurate due to couple nesting.

 ``` r
 corr_na <- data |>